catppuccin/calibre/README.md

 3. Run `make convert` to generate the icon set.
 4. Run `make install FLAVOR=<flavor>` to install the icon set.
 5. Restart Calibre!

-> [!NOTE]
-> Installation method for Windows coming soon, along with a method not requiring `rsvg-convert`.

 ## 💝 Thanks to